-Choreography by: Yungchia Chen, 2012 tour, Chinese Drum: Battle drums on carts
+Choreography by: Yungchia Chen, Chinese Drum: Battle drums on carts

-“An Era Begins” opened the show in 2012 to reveal a grand battle scene between heavenly warriors and demons—possibly the coolest opening ever.
+“An Era Begins” opened the show to reveal a grand battle scene between heavenly warriors and demons — possibly the coolest opening ever.

-This time, the ladies pushed the drums around stage, played powerful beats and executed sweeping formation changes, while the gentlemen took upon themselves the immensely difficult task of…twiddling drumsticks.
+This time, the ladies pushed the drums around the stage, played powerful beats, and executed sweeping formation changes, while the gentlemen took upon themselves the immensely difficult task of… twiddling drumsticks.

-Every theatre we performed at in 2009 had this poster hanging outside like a Chinese Mona Lisa.
-That shining look in his eyes—it just commands… sheer masculine beauty.
+Every theater we performed at had this poster hanging outside like a Chinese Mona Lisa.
+That shining look in his eyes — it just commands… sheer masculine beauty.

-When I first watched this dance at London’s Royal Festival Hall in 2008, I was overwhelmed by that same masculine beauty.
+When I first watched this dance at London’s Royal Festival Hall, I was overwhelmed by that same masculine beauty.
 I never knew a man could dance like those macho-men were dancing on stage.
 Oh!
-And the shoulder-shakes—manliest thing I ever saw!
+And the shoulder-shakes — manliest thing I ever saw!

 As I became totally mesmerized by the men’s powerful drumbeats and heroic movements, my head began to shake in sync with them.
 I didn’t even realize, until the person in front of me started doing the same thing.
 On that day, I admit, I was just as moved as that African-American lady in Atlanta.

-After joining Shen Yun three years later, I was lucky enough to be included in the Best of Shen Yun special production, and performed Tang Court Drummers alongside those macho-men at New York’s Lincoln Centre and Kennedy Centre in Washington, D.C.
+After joining Shen Yun three years later, I was lucky enough to be included in the Best of Shen Yun special production, and performed Tang Court Drummers alongside those macho-men at New York’s Lincoln Center and Kennedy Center in Washington, D.C.

 What I learned?
 How to be a MAN.

-Choreography by: D.F. and Michelle Ren, 2008 tour, Chinese Drum: Battle drums and standing drums
+Choreography by: D.F. and Michelle Ren, Chinese Drum: Battle drums and standing drums

 This is a dance that needs be experienced live.
 You just can’t get the same experience from watching a recording.
 You have to be in the same acoustic capacity as 22 thundering drums to feel those resounding booms resonating deep inside your chest.